 Google approved my Adsense application today.
-I read a lot of articles to find a better way to add Adsense code to my blog this afternoon.
+I read a lot of articles to find the easiest way to add Adsense code to my blog this afternoon.
 There are quite a few plugins doing this.
 Seems like Adsense Deluxe and Post Layout have the best reputation.
-But I think they are all too complex for me.
-And I already have many plugins installed, so I was worried that too many plugins may slow down my site or cause conflicts.
-I chose to edit the source code of WordPress directly and it turns out to be not that hard.
-Here I make a little summary.
+But I prefered no more plugins.
+There were already many plugins installed on my site, so I was worried that too many plugins may slow down my site or cause conflicts.
+I chose to edit the source code of Wordpress directly and it turns out to be not that hard.
+Here is a small summary.

 Get Adsense Code

 It's very easy to get your code in Google's new Adsense interface.
 Just go to your Adsense page, choose tab "My ads", click on the "+New ad unit" button, fill the form following the instructions, and then click the button "Save and get code".
 You can generate different kinds of Ads code as well as Search, Feeds or Game code for different area on your web page.
 Then, copy the code for future use.

 Put Ads on Your Site

 You can put advertisements anywhere on you site if you like.
 But it would be better if you consider carefully about the reading experience for your readers.
 Good advertisements will not only benefit the advertiser but also enrich the content of you site.
 I don't like annoying advertisements to affect to my readers.
 So I just put a 200x200 square on the bottom of the Sidebar and a 468x15 link box at the end of every single post.